 On Their Way To Build A Youth Center, They Were Ambushed And Killed

 Relatives of the ambushed aid workers wait to collect the bodies of their loved ones.
 The photo was taken outside the morgue in Juba, South Sudan, on March 27.
-AP hide caption Relatives of the ambushed aid workers wait to collect the bodies of their loved ones.
+On Saturday morning a team of six aid workers from the Grassroots Education and Development Organisation in South Sudan decided to get an early start on their day.

 Discussions